-The Board of the Company (Board) is committed to achieving the ASX Principles of corporate governance and business conduct, fostering a culture of compliance, which values integrity, ethical behaviour, accountability, transparency, and respect for all stakeholders.
+The Board is committed to achieving the ASX Principles of corporate governance and business conduct, fostering a culture of compliance that values integrity, ethical behaviour, accountability, transparency, and respect for all stakeholders.

-The Board continues to build on its foundation of governance to improve continually and ensure it complies with current regulations, market practice and stakeholder expectations.
+The Board continues to build on its foundation of governance to continually improve and ensure it complies with current regulations, market practices and stakeholder expectations.